AI Summary of Peer-Reviewed Research

 Research area:Environmental chemistryEnvironmental ChemistryPer- and polyfluoroalkyl substances research

-What the researchers tested: The researchers used newly established in situ atomic force microscope (AFM, a type of microscope that can image surfaces at very small scales) techniques to visualize PFAS behavior at the interface of naturally extracted DOM.
-They also examined intermolecular interactions and performed plant exposure experiments in rice seedlings.
+The researchers used a new set of in situ atomic force microscope, or AFM, techniques to visualize PFAS behavior at the interface of naturally extracted DOM.
+They also probed intermolecular interactions and carried out plant exposure experiments in rice seedlings.

 Key points

-• The authors say DOM-induced nanoclustering may affect PFAS bioaccessibility and environmental risk.
+• The authors describe DOM-induced nanoclustering as important for PFAS bioaccessibility and risk.

 Disclosure